 Scope of application of the scheme

-All employees in the federal government sector and the private sector are required to participate in the system by purchasing an insurance policy that covers them in case their service ends according to the established eligibility criteria.
+All employees in the federal government sector and the private sector are required to participate in the scheme by purchasing an insurance policy that covers them in case their service ends according to the established eligibility criteria.
 The following categories of workers are excluded from the scheme:

 a. investors (the owner of the establishment where they work)